 Greetings.
 I am a professor of philosophy at Brooklyn College of The City University of New York.
 Here is my Amazon author’s page; I have written books on the politics of technology, the legal theory of artificial intelligence, military aviation history (my latest book in this genre has just been released), and cricket.
 This interview with 3AM Magazine provides some background on my work.
 (I began my academic career as a logician; this post explains why I am no longer one.)

-I am currently working on an examination of the mutual influence of legal theory and philosophy (tentatively titled The Metaphysical Forge: The Legal Construction of Reality) and a memoirish examination of the politics of cricket fandom (tentatively titled: Shapeshifter: The Evolution of a Cricket Fan.) .
+I am currently working on: a) an examination of the mutual influence of legal theory and philosophy (tentatively titled The Metaphysical Forge: The Legal Construction of Reality); b) a memoirish examination of the politics of cricket fandom (titled Shapeshifter: The Evolution of a Cricket Fan and contracted with Temple University Press); c) a popular examination of the relationship between the Bollywood war movie and the Indian popular imagination (contracted with Harper Collins India); d) a philosophical examination of the work of the Indian film director, Shyam Benegal (contracted with Bloomsbury Academic.)

 I have contributed articles to The Los Angeles Review of Books, The Nation, Jacobin, The Washington Spectator, and Outlook and Open magazines.
 A link to these writings can be found–besides through the links above–in the Miscellaneous Writings page.
 I blog on cricket (the game, not the animal, or the cartoon character), at ESPNcricinfo, at The Cordon.